 Microphone Pickup – or Polar – Patterns

 Different types of mics are categorized by the type of element used.
-The most common mics used in an audio recording situation are condenser, electret (condenser), ribbon, and dynamic.
-Differnt mics also have various pickup patterns (or polar patterns), which refers to breadth of a microphone’s area of concentration.
-In other words, it refers to how sensitive the microphone is to picking up a sound source relative to it’s central axis.
+The most common mics used in an audio recording situation are condensers, electret (condenser), ribbon, and dynamic.
 Most mics have a fixed pattern, though many studio mics include a range of pickup pattern choices, typically by way of a switch on the mic.

 (Polar Pattern images © Galak76) • click on the images to enlarge